Botanical Name: Bougainvillea glabra

 Big clusters of brightly colored bracts in pink, red, orange or purple cover the plant summer through fall.
 The papery bracts surround small, creamy white flowers.

 Those long, arching branches are covered with thorns, so be careful when handling them.
-They can cause skin irritation.
+They can cause skin irritation, too.
+It's a good idea to wear thick gloves when pruning or repotting this plant.

 If allowed to grow, bougainvillea vines can be trained around a hoop or over a trellis inserted in the pot.
 Tie it to the support with florist wire, if you need to.
 However, this vigorous climber doesn't need much training to twine around any type of support.